elenalmg/cuda_mandelbrot/README.md

 Below is a graph of the average execution time of each algorithm per grid size, in log-log scale.

-As we expect, all algorithms are asymptotically linear, but with different intersepts, and different behaviours for smaller grids.
+As we expect, all algorithms are asymptotically linear, but with different intercepts, and different behaviours for smaller grids.

 Noticeably, all custom CPU implementations beat the Numpy and Numba implementations by orders of magnitude, but the different GPU implementations are hard to differentiate.

+Roughly, for large grids, in terms of speed,

+$\text{CUDA} = \text{Unroll CUDA} > \text{Numba Python} > \text{Multithread C++} > \text{NumPy} > \text{Naive Python}$

 We'll run a separate analysis for those below, in two different areas of the grid.

-**Wide grid**
+**GPU algorithms - Wide grid**

-On a wide grid (i.e. one with a wide range of escape radii), we don't expect the high unroll values to perform much better than the standard CUDA implementation.
+On a wide grid (i.e. one with a wide range of escape radii, from points which escape within 1 or 2 iterations to points which don't escape after `max_iter` at all), we don't expect the high unroll values to perform much better than the standard CUDA implementation.

-**Narrow grid**
+**GPU algorithms - Narrow grid**

+On a grid where every point escapes after hundreds of iterations, it might be worth to do the iterations by batch.